MicrosoftDocs/powerquery-docs/powerquery-docs/web-connection-fiddler.md

 9. In the **HTTPS** tab, select **OK**.

-10. In the Fiddler traffic pane, select one of the current traces, and then press **Ctrl + X**.
+10. In the Fiddler traffic pane, select one of the current traces, and then press **Ctrl+X**.
 This action clears all of the current traces from the traffic pane.

     :::image type="content" source="./media/web-connection-fiddler/clear-fiddler-pane.png" alt-text="Screenshot of the Fiddler traffic pane where you use Ctrl + X to clear all traces from the pane":::